hdsr-mid/hdsr_fewspy/wiwb/readme.md

 # WIWB API
-A Python API on the WIWB API
+A Python API on the WIWB API.
+It includes:
+- authorization
+- get `datasources`
+- get `variables`
+- get `grids`
+- sample `grids` to a set of geometries (points and/or polygons)

 ## Getting started
 Request a wiwb client-id and client-secret.
 Provide them as `wiwb_client_id` and `wiwb_client_secret` os environment variables for your convenience.
 Alternatively it can be specified at init.